Lauren | Feb 3, 2018 | 0

 Hopefully, you have at least a reasonable pot of savings to tide you over while you find a job and settle in.
-You might even be planning to buy property in Oz.
+You might even be planning to buy property in Australia.
 Whatever the case, you will likely want to transfer money between countries at some point, and if you are transferring any medium to large amounts, paying bank rates is expensive.

 Services like Currency UK will handle currency transfers at much more competitive rates, so you will save a lot of money by using such a service.
 Find a provider now, and use them every time you need to – the savings will soon add up!

 Note from Lauren: For more about transferring money overseas read through my post “An Expat’s Guide to Transferring Money Overseas”.

 In the UK, agencies like Experian track your financial history and each time you apply for a loan, or even just a bank account your credit file will be checked.
 Unfortunately, this credit history doesn’t necessarily follow you to Australia, meaning that getting credit may be tricky.